tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     params = K.implicit_randn([2, n])
     print(vagf(params, n))  # get the quantum loss and the gradient

+Also for a non-quantum simpler example (linear regression) demonstrating the backend agnostic feature, AD/jit/vmap usage and variational optimization loops, please refer to example scripts: `linear regression example <https://github.com/quclub/tensorcircuit-dev/blob/master/examples/universal_lr.py>`_.
+This example might be more friendly to machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit.

 If the users have no intension to maintain the application code in a backend agnostic fashion, the API for ML frameworks can be more freely used and interleaved with TensorCircuit API.

 .. code-block:: python